tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_2.md

 ## 2.3 Understanding full reports

+This section has a video.

+### 2.3.1 Navigating full reports, part 1

+- Click on "view full report," which appears under the dimensions section
+- Explorer tab: Summary, Site Usage, Ecommerce
+  - Summary: Acquisitions, Behavior, Conversion
+  - Site Usage: Behavior Metrics like Users, Sessions, New Users, Bounce Rate, Goals (must be configued)
+  - Ecommerce: Transaction Metrics (must set up ecommerce tracking)
+- Summary: can switch between dimensions, and add a secondary dimension
+  - Can add rows, sort by columns, filter rows (e.g., "India")
+  - Can click on "advanced" next to search box to add advanced rules (covered in advanced class)
+  - Next to "advanced," icons to see table, pie chart, performance bar graph, comparison bar graph, pivot table
+  - Data table is default: Acquisitions, Behavior, Conversion

 ## 2.4 How to share reports

+This section has a guided tour instead of a video.

+### 2.4 Save, Share, or Export reports tour

+- Buttons near top, to far right of report title (e.g., "Location")
+- Save: creates a link to the report in the Customization area under "Saved Reports"
+- Export: to PDF or CSV file on local computer
+- Share: email report as an attachment, and schedule updates if desired
+- Edit: customize report content with additional metric groups, filters, or additional views
+  - Creates a new report in the Customization Reports section
+  - Covered in an advanced class
+- Hover over the green icon next to report title to see Sampling Rate
+- Can change it, if desired, to "Greater precision" or "Faster response"

 ## 2.5 How to set up dashboards and shortcuts